faroub/TahakomAVRLib/README.md

 ## Software setup

- Before using the library and start programming and interfacing hardware peripherals, some software packages need to be installed in your system:
+ Before using the library and start programming and interfacing external peripherals, some software packages need to be installed in your system:

 * binutils: for getting tools like assembler, linker, ...